 - Be sure to keep their paw clean and dry until it heals.
 If you need a little help, look at this article on caring for your pet while they have a cast.
 It will give you plenty of information about what to expect when your dog comes home with an injured paw.

-- Try to get them used to their new cast or bandage every day by giving them treats when they walk on it.
+- Try to get them used to their new cast or bandage daily by giving them treats when they walk on it.
 After a little while, you can take it off, give your dog some water and food outside, and then put the cast back on until the next time you take it off later that night.
 This is just an excellent way to let them adjust a little bit at a time.

 - Even if your dog seems like he’s doing ok, you should always continue to give him walks and water outside while he has his cast or bandage on.
 If the swelling doesn’t go down or if it gets worse even after a few days, you should take them back to the vet for some more treatment.